Höhr-Grenzhausen: Economy

 RASTAL GmbH & Co.
 KG, which is a business established in Höhr-Grenzhausen, is one of Europe's biggest manufacturers of decorated drinking vessels, especially beer glasses.

 Since the 1500s, the area has been one of the most productive salt-glazed pottery centers in Europe.
 In the mid 16th century, potters from Raeren in Belgium migrated into the Westerwald, bringing with them some of their moulds.
 This type of pottery was taken to the New World and was found in the early Chesapeake settlements.

 Gray Westerwald pottery is easily recognized with its curling blue flourishes, often in simple floral and leaf patterns.
 It is still molded by hand and fired in wood-burning kilns throughout the area.
 The town-wall is decorated all along its full length with huge ceramic pots made by various potters of the area.
 The International Ceramics Market & Museum Festival is held the first weekend in June, featuring around 150 exhibitors from all over Europe, including Spain, France, Belgium, The Netherlands, Poland and Hungary.

+There were train stations in Höhr-Grenzhausen center and also in district Grenzau, both are currently out of service.